Can You Refinance Defaulted Student Loans?

 What Are the Consequences of Student Loan Default?

-Once your student loans are in default, your loan servicer or collection agency will report your default to the three major credit bureaus, which will impact your credit score.
+Once your student loans are in default, your loan servicer or collection agency will report your default to the three major credit bureaus, which will negatively impact your credit score.

 How Can You Recover From Student Loan Default?